mumanchu/MAX7219Display/README.md

 ![max7219-led](/images/max7219-led.jpg)

-## 5V Power
+## 3.3V Power

-The MAX7219 requires 5V, so the LED module must be powered by 5V.
+On a 3.3V microcontroller, it's best to run the board at 3.3V if the controller does not have 5V-tolerant inputs.
+Otherwise you must use a logic-level translator.

-On a 3.3V MCU, use a 10K pullup to 3.3V on the chip select (CS) pin.
+You may need a 10K pullup on the CS pin to 3.3V or 5V (depending on the MCU voltage).
-On a 5V MCU, connect the 10K pullup to 5V.
-The CS ouput is 'open dran'.
-This allows more than one display to be connected, sharing the DIN and CLK signals, but with separate CS pins.

 ## 3-Wire Serial Interface

 It has Clock (CLK), data in (DIN) and chip select (CS) signals.
 The serial interface is not SPI, it is bit-banged (it does not need to be really fast).
 You can use 'CS' to select the chip if there is more than one chip on the same 2-wire serial bus (CLK & DIN).
-Use a 10K pullup on the CS pin to 3.3V or 5V (depending on the MCU voltage).

 ## Class Reference

+`displayText(const char* text)` : the `text` string can contain the decimal point.

+For formatting numbers, take a look at `sprintf()`.
+Formatting is not done by this library.

 ```cpp
 class MAX7219Display